Enucatl/phase-stepping-fit/README.rst

     p = c + a \cos \theta + b \sin \theta

-More details can be shown with
+The help for the commandline parameters can be shown with

 .. code:: bash